sych74/PoGoMapWiki/How-to-use-Hex-Beehive-Generator.md

-###First off, you will need to obtain https://github.com/AHAAAAAAA/PokemonGo-Map/pull/2153

-If you dont know how to do that, sorry.. i forgot how myself (SOmeone tell them how! ((unless its merged by that point)) )

-Alright, now that you have the Beehive, destroy everything except Location_Generator.py.
-Put this file into its own little folder, i named myne Beehive.
+Goto Tools folder - Hex-Beehive-Generator.

-Next, Open a Terminal by Shift + Right Clicking inside the folder you just put the location.py into.
+Open a Terminal by Shift + Right Clicking inside the folder you just put the location.py into.
 Once the terminal opens, type in the following command:

 python location_generator.py -st stepsize -lp ringsize -lat yourstartinglathere -lon yourstartinglonghere